Home

 4. Practice Mindfulness Meditation

-Mindfulness meditation involves fully presenting and focusing on the current experience without judgement.
-This can help to reduce anxiety and stress levels.
-During meditation, focus on your breath and the sensations in your body, and observe any thoughts or emotions that arise without getting caught up in them.
+Mindfulness meditation is a technique where the person is fully presenting and focusing on the current experience without judgment.
+This helps to reduce the levels of anxiety and stress.
+Focus your attention on your breath and sensations in your body, noting any thoughts or emotions that arise without getting caught up in them during meditation.

 5. Use Yoga Props